Learning Peer Influence Probabilities with Linear Contextual Bandits: Introduction

-Contextual multi-armed bandits (CMABs)~\cite{chen-icml-2013} and online learning~\cite{shalev-2012} algorithms have the potential to learn influence probabilities from interventions rather than pure correlations.
-However, these algorithms optimize for different objectives.
+Contextual multi-armed bandits (CMABs)~\cite{chen-icml-2013} and online learning~\cite{shalev-2012} algorithms have the potential to learn influence probabilities from interventions rather than pure correlations but their objectives may not always offer an optimal solution.
+Online learning methods can optimize for influence probability estimation error by exploring at random, but this approach is resource-inefficient and lacks regret guarantees.
 CMABs offer a principled framework for sequential, context-aware interventions but they aim to minimize cumulative regret, which may limit exploration to the regions with high influence probabilities, this resulting in high influence probability estimation error.
-Online learning methods can optimize for estimation error by exploring at random, but this approach is resource-inefficient and lacks regret guarantees.
-A few works have considered multi-armed bandits in networked settings where actions can propagate through peer influence~\cite{faruk-arxiv-2023, iacob-sdm-2022,vaswani-icml-2017,wen-neurips-2017,wilder-aaai-2018,mab-interference2-jia2024multi, mab-interference1-agarwal2024mutli, mab-interference3-jamshidi2025graph, mab-interference4-xu2024linear, mab-trade-off-zhang2024online}.
-Some of these works leverage heterogeneous influence probabilities, assuming that they are known, for tasks such as predicting recommendations~\cite{faruk-arxiv-2023} and influence maximization~\cite{iacob-sdm-2022,wilder-aaai-2018}.
-Others learn the influence probabilities in the context of influence maximization, thus focusing on learning and leverage high influence probabilities~\cite{vaswani-icml-2017,wen-neurips-2017}.
-More recently, research on MABs with interference has studied the setting when treatments are simultaneously assigned to all nodes and rewards depend on neighbors’ actions~\cite{mab-interference2-jia2024multi, mab-interference1-agarwal2024mutli, mab-interference3-jamshidi2025graph, mab-interference4-xu2024linear, mab-trade-off-zhang2024online}.
+Existing research on multi-armed bandits in networked settings has considered leveraging heterogeneous influence probabilities, assuming that they are known, for tasks such as predicting recommendations~\cite{faruk-arxiv-2023} and influence maximization~\cite{iacob-sdm-2022,wilder-aaai-2018}.
+Others learn the influence probabilities in the context of influence maximization, thus focusing on learning and leveraging high influence probabilities~\cite{vaswani-icml-2017,wen-neurips-2017}.
+More recently, there are studies in the setting when treatments are simultaneously assigned to all nodes and rewards depend on neighbors’ actions~\cite{mab-interference2-jia2024multi, mab-interference1-agarwal2024mutli, mab-interference3-jamshidi2025graph, mab-interference4-xu2024linear, mab-trade-off-zhang2024online}.
 However, none of these studies address the task of learning peer influence probabilities as an independent problem.